Towards Understanding Adversarial Robustness of Optical Flow Networks: Realistic Motion of Patches

 \section{Realistic Motion of Patches}

 We also tried to use realistic motion of patches by considering them as part of the static scene, as described by Ranjan~\etal~\cite{ranjan2019attacking}.
-We found that it has a negligible effect \wrt the worst case attacked EPE for Robust FlowNetC, \ie, $12.16$ and $12.11$ to $13.60$ and $14.57$ for $102\times 102$ or $153\times 153$ patches, respectively.
-The higher worst case attacked EPEs can be explained by the fact that the patches were mostly placed in the boundary regions of the first image frame at the worst case spatial location, so that they disappeared in the second image frame.
+We found that it has a negligible effect \wrt the worst-case attacked EPE for Robust FlowNetC, \ie, $12.16$ and $12.11$ to $13.60$ and $14.57$ for $102\times 102$ or $153\times 153$ patches, respectively.
+We found the reason for higher worst-case attacked EPE is due to the placement of patches at boundary regions of the first image frame so that they disappeared in the second image frame.